aridjayarecipes/cutesrecipes.web.app/content/post/1933-simple-way-to-prepare-any-night-of-the-week-vc-juice.md

 1. Take 4 cup water

 Buy Juices and get the best deals at the lowest prices on eBay!
 Great Savings &amp; Free Delivery / Collection on many items.
 Juicy Juice Vc on WN Network delivers the latest Videos and Editable pages for News &amp; Events, including Entertainment, Music, Sports, Science and more, Sign up and share your playlists.
-From Middle English jus, juis, from Old French jus, jous, from Latin jūs (&#34;broth, soup, sauce&#34;), from Proto-Indo-European *yows-, from *yew- (&#34;to mix (of meal preparation)&#34;).
+From Middle English jus, juis, from Old French jus, jous, from Latin jūs ("broth, soup, sauce"), from Proto-Indo-European *yows-, from *yew- ("to mix (of meal preparation)").

 <!--inarticleads2-->